Deh-alba/server_and_client_python/README.md

 # Attention readme in construction yey

 ## Attention this project is now deprecated.
-Next i will disponibilize, new version.
+Next i will disponibiliza, new version.

 ## Work